TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          If .prioriCalc is set to "intval" an integer is returned.

          There is no error checking and division by zero or other invalid values may generate strange results.
-Also you use a proper syntax because future modifications to the function used may allow for more operators and features.
+Also you should use a proper syntax because future modifications to the function used may allow for more operators and features.